MisterWest11/Python-Week-1/README.md

 simplest way to iterate through a list of numbers. also makes use of *startIndex* and *stopIndex*.

 **Else Block**

 executes when items in the list are over.

 # FUNCTIONS

 Functions can be defined by 'def' keyword, followed by the function name and arguments in parentheses, then colon ':'. inside the body of the function should be the code that defines what the function should do. along with a return keyword  to specify the output returned by the function.
 There is no curly brace that signifies the beginning and end of the function.

+uses *def* keyword to create a function, followed by function name, has arguments or parameters. called

+e.g

+def print_first_function():
+  print('My first function!')

+**Return a value**

+uses the return keyword to return a single variable. can also return multiple values.

 # BASIC DATA TYPES